"What are your entry requirements?"

 Employers regard the English degree as intellectually rigorous, and the skills which you will develop as an English student are transferrable to many different fields.
 Our students embark on a vast range of careers.
 Some work in business, government and public policy, charity, non-governmental and arts organisations.
 Publishing, print journalism, and the broadcast media are all popular choices for English students who want to use their communication skills.
 Others use their ability to write critically and persuasively to go into public relations, marketing, and advertising.
 In addition, many of our graduates embark upon professional careers in finance, management, law, and teaching; whilst every year the Department sees a number of students progress to take higher degrees, both at Queen Mary and elsewhere.

 For additional information visit the website for Queen Mary’s central Careers Service, where you can also find information about our students' work experience opportunities.

 "What is your policy on mature students?"

 If you are a mature student with no formal qualifications appropriate to the degree you wish to study, you are required to pass an Access to HE Diploma in a Social Sciences, Humanities, or Cultural Studies programme.
-For more detailed entry requirements for mature students please visit our entry requirements
+For more detailed entry requirements for mature students please visit our

 "Can I study abroad during my time at Queen Mary?"

 Yes.
-Queen Mary offers you the opportunity to apply to join the undergraduate exchange programme
+Queen Mary offers you the opportunity to apply to join the

 , enabling you to spend a semester at a university abroad.
 You may only take part in the exchange programme in your second year.
 If you take one of our joint honours degree programmes with a language, your degree lasts for four years, and you spend your third year abroad (for example, if you take the BA English and French degree, you’d spend your third year in France).